b01lers/letsencrypt-docker-compose/README.md

 Configuration parameters:

-* `DOMAINS` - a space separated list of domains to manage certificates for
+* `DOMAIN` - a space separated list of domains to manage certificates for
 * `CERTBOT_EMAILS` - a space separated list of email for corresponding domains.
 If not specified, certificates will be obtained with `--register-unsafely-without-email`
 * `CERTBOT_TEST_CERT` - use Let's Encrypt staging server (`--test-cert`)